araabe2/Google-Data-Analytics-Certificate-Case-Study-Bellabeat/6 Phases.md

   - weightLogInfo_merged: Fat column is widely null.
 - Potential issues with the data **(Fitabase Data 4.12.16-5.12.16)**:
   - Distances are measured in kilometers.
   - Several factors have been dropped from the data, including: Calories burned by Basal Metabolism Rate, resting heart rate, and floors climbed.
+  - Number of IDs between datasets is not consistent, and ranges from 14 to 35, not the listed 30.
   - dailyActivity_merged: User-logged activity seems widely ignored.
   - minuteCaloriesWide_merged: Calories0-Calories59 have the same distribution, meaning minute-level-detail is unreliable.
   - minuteCaloriesnarrow_merged: Because of the above line, data here is suspect, too.